Tom and Jerry (2021 American film): Visual effects and animation

 Both visual effects and animation services were provided by Framestore.
 The original shorts were cited as reference material, as well as films like Who Framed Roger Rabbit (1988) and Mary Poppins (1964).
 Uli Meyer, a lead animator on Who Framed Roger Rabbit, was given credit as the "Head of Character Animation/Sketchviz" on the film.
 Animation work was done remotely during the pandemic, with the filmmakers doing creative exploration on certain shots, and finalizing material through production groups.

 Around 120 animators worked on the film across Framestore's locations in London and Montreal, with "the goal [of being] true to the 3D medium while maintaining the look and spirit of the 2D cartoons from the '40s and '50s".
-Compared to other live-action/animated hybrids, Story did not want to adapt the characters into realistic CG models, and instead sought to "make these characters look like the original material."
-DeFaria also emphasized the importance of retaining the characters’ two-dimensional look and feel, saying "Tom and Jerry are really cute; their designs were really an achievement in animation—the purity of form, how expressive they can be."
+Compared to other live-action/animated hybrids, Story did not want to adapt the characters into realistic CGI models, and instead sought to "make these characters look like the original material."
+DeFaria also emphasized the importance of retaining the characters' two-dimensional look and feel, saying "Tom and Jerry are really cute; their designs were really an achievement in animation—the purity of form, how expressive they can be."
 Visual effects supervisor Frazer Churchill stated that the team sought to include many objects that the characters utilized in the shorts.

 According to animation director Michael Eames, the team "looked for a balance where we could lean heavily into the original 2D style but still allow the 3D form of the characters to work seamlessly with real-world, often moving, cameras."
 To achieve this, a draw-over phase guided by a team of 2D artists was integrated, with character poses and expressions drawn over rough edits.
 This helped the 3D animators sculpt exaggerated character shapes that were difficult to achieve previously.
 The team also "developed new rigs that enabled us to squash, stretch and totally deform the characters," as well as a tool that generated outlines onto the characters.
 Story explained that while the final shots evoked "a vintage 2D look," using 3D computer-animated models was a comparatively faster process than implementing genuine traditional animation.

 Music

-On July 22, 2020, it was announced that Tim Story's recurring collaborator and music composer Christopher Lennertz will compose the film's score.
+On July 22, 2020, it was announced that Tim Story's recurring collaborator and music composer, Christopher Lennertz will compose the film's score.
 The album was released by WaterTower Music on February 12, having 30 tracks.